Jon Robin Baitz: Awards and recognition

 Baitz has received a Rockefeller Foundation Award and a Drama Desk Award; he is a Guggenheim Fellow, and was a Pulitzer Prize finalist for A Fair Country.
 In 1991, he won a Humanitas Award for the PBS-TV's American Playhouse version of Three Hotels which he also directed.
 He was also a Pulitzer Prize finalist for Other Desert Cities in 2012.

 Personal life

 From 1990 to 2002, Baitz was the romantic partner of actor and director Joe Mantello.
+As of 2018, he was married to graphic novel publisher Leon Avelino.